18ivan18/IT-Library/README.md

 # Deployment

 To make the project ready for production run `npm run build`.
 This command will generate a folder caleld "dist".
 Simply copy/paste it in the C:\\xammp\\htdocks folder and run your apache server.
 Now navigate to localhost/dist/index.html.

+# What we have updated
+1. Added github link in the documentation (as promised).
+2. Added the library used in pdf drawings in documentation (as promised).
+3. Modified database logic so it uses variables instead of constants (as promised).
+4. Fixed drawing in pdfs to be synchornized with mouse movements (as we talked about it).
+5. Fixed search bug we found while presenting.

+# How to I run the project?
+## Run the frontend
+Copy/paste the "dist" folder in C:\\xammp\\htdocks and run your apache server.
+Now navigate to localhost/dist/index.html.
+## Run the backend
+Copy/paste the "api" folder in C:\\xammp\\htdocks and run your apache server.
+## Run the database
+See above.